Henry Alcantara

-Henry C. Alcantara is a Filipino civil engineer and government official.
+Henry C. Alcantara is a Filipino former civil engineer and government official.
 He worked in the Department of Public Works and Highways (DPWH), where he rose from the ranks starting in the 1994 until he held leadership roles at the district and regional level.
 He was a central figure in the flood control projects controversy in August 2025, identified as the primary individual and main suspect who certified the ghost project in Piel, Baliwag, Bulacan.
 Aside from this, he is also associated with the so-called "BGC Boys", a group allegedly linked to questionable dealings and political controversies.
 In September 2025, he was found guilty of grave misconduct over Bulacan Flood Control mess.

 Early life and education

 Henry C. Alcantara was hailed in Bocaue, Bulacan.
 He studied civil engineering at the University of Santo Tomas, where he earned his degree before joining public service.

 Career

 Alcantara began his career in the Department of Public Works and Highways (DPWH) in 1994.
 He started as a casual employee and gradually moved up through different technical and administrative positions.

 In 2019, he was appointed as the District Engineer of the DPWH Bulacan First District Engineering Office, where he oversaw public works and infrastructure projects across several municipalities, including Malolos, Calumpit, Baliwag, and Hagonoy.

 Later, Alcantara also served as Assistant Regional Director and Officer-in-Charge (OIC) of DPWH Region IV-A, helping manage projects across the region.